ykoutelidakis/CV/_sources/Experience.md

 ![](LOGOS/PwC.jpg)
 <div><p><b>Senior Manager</b></p><p><i>Aug 2018 - Apr 2021</i></p></div>

-Worked in the risk modelling services group’s banking division team.
+Moved to PwC as part of a team and worked in the Risk Modelling Services' (RMS) banking division team.
 Built and audited macroeconomic, stress testing, IFRS9 and IRB models for clients.
 Experience leading teams to design and successfully implement modelling projects for clients in the climate change stress testing space.

 - Led development of Wholesale Credit risk ECL modelling suite in R, for banking client.
 Covered Macro PD model, LGD modelling and Through-the-Cycle and PiT Transition Matrix estimation (cohort and duration approach).
 - Prototyped and then led team building Transition Risk Climate model in R. Based on UN Climate paper on TCFD (2018).